WorldWideHack/codemining-clojure/doc/intro.md

 another project.
 He initiates the search in the code context in which he expects to use the entry point.
 He provides a "query", which is search text in Google style.

-Query results are entry points, ranked by the following factors, from highest priority down:
+Query results are entry points, ranked by the following factors, shown roughly from highest priority down:

 * Query match to entry point documentation.

-* Query match to combined descriptive context across all references.
+* Query match to combined descriptive context across all references to the entry point.

-* Query code context match to combined code context across all references.
+* Query code context match to combined code context across all references to the entry point.

+* Authority of the project that provides the entry point.